 Back it up.

-Backup your important data including all of your pictures, contacts, email or anything that you rely on.
+Backup your important and sensitive data (with data encryption) including all of your pictures, contacts, email, or anything that you rely on.
 As careful as you may be traveling can be hectic and sometimes inevitable that computers can be damaged.
 Make sure that your laptop is backed up to either another device or the best practice would be an offsite cloud backup solution.

 Laptops and electronic devices don’t like extreme temperatures.
 Heat, cold or extreme humidity can be unhealthy for your equipment.
 Don’t ever leave these devices in vehicles when traveling for a prolonged period of time.

 Cybersecurity also means Patching Up Your Anti-Virus, Firewall, Operating System

 Make sure you update your anti-virus, firewall, and critical Microsoft patches before you begin your trip.
 By doing this in a proactive manner you will ensure the most recent security protection has been applied before you fly.

 Stay Away from Public WiFi Access When Working With Sensitive Data